collocations.org

 the stresses and strains of a long day

-The new scheme is designed to take the strain out of shopping.
+The Internet takes the strain out of shopping.

 2. injury